Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 The specification that follows below applies to the following layer types:
 <ul>
-<li> 3D Objects (e.g. Building Exteriors, from GIS data  as well as 3D models in various formats)</li>
+<li> 3D Objects (e.g., building Exteriors from GIS data  as well as 3D models in various formats)</li>
-<li> Integrated Mesh (eg an integrated surface representing the skin of the earth including vegetation, buildings and roads; from satellite, aerial or drone imagery via dense matching photogrammetry) </li>
+<li> Integrated Mesh (e.g., an integrated surface representing the skin of the earth including vegetation, buildings and roads from satellite, aerial or drone imagery via dense matching photogrammetry) </li>
-<li> Points (e.g. Hospitals or Schools, trees, street furniture, signs, etc... from GIS data)</li>
+<li> Points (e.g. hospitals or Schools, trees, street furniture, signs, etc. from GIS data)</li>
 </ul>

 where as the following layer types are planned for future inclusion: